aofolts/sherpa-gatsby/src/data/journal/stages-wordpress-developer/index.md

 path: "/journal/stages-wordpress-developer"
 date: "2018-10-02"
 category: "Web Development"
+audience: "Small Business"
-excerpt: "I “built” my first WordPress website in the summer of 2014—like a lot of newbie developers I didn’t have much skill with coding."
+excerpt: 'I "built" my first WordPress website in the summer of 2014—like a lot of newbie developers I didn’t have much skill with coding.'
 featuredImage: "./big-foot-toy-woods.jpg"
 tags: [
   "WordPress",